QuanggDat/BWM_BuildWorkshopManagement_Backend/README.md

-# Welcome to our Graduation Capstone Project 👋 - BWM - Buid Workshop Managemen
+# Welcome to our Graduation Capstone Project 👋 - BWM - Buid Workshop Management
 Project to build a workshop management system for furniture design company with main features functions :
 * Material management.
 * Item management.